Harrisburg Snowfall Totals & Snowstorm Averages

 How Many Snowstorms Harrisburg Gets

-Most days of snowfall in Harrisburg leave just a skiff, amounting to less than an inch, of fresh snow on the ground.
-For nine days a year on average, the amount of new snow totals at least an inch.
+For seven days a year on average, the amount of new snow landing on Harrisburg totals at least an inch.

 Snowstorms of over five inches a day normally occur once or twice a year.
 But major blizzards that dump ten inches or more in one day are rare events that only happen an average of once every five years.